carlren/LibISR/README.md

-#LibISR: Implicite Shape Representation for 3D Tracking and Reconstruction
+#LibISR: Implicit Shape Representation for 3D Tracking and Reconstruction

 This software is implemented by [Carl Yuheng Ren](http://carlyuheng.com/).